analogdevicesinc/ai8x-synthesis/README.md

 The generated code is split between API code (in `cnn.c`) and data dependent code in `main.c` or `main_riscv.c`.
 The data dependent code is based on a known-answer test.
 The `main()` function shows the proper sequence of steps to load and configure the CNN accelerator, run it, unload it, and verify the result.

 `void load_input(void);`
 Load the example input.
 This function can serve as a template for loading data into the CNN accelerator.
 Note that the clocks and power to the accelerator must be enabled first.
-If this is skipped, the device may hang and the [recovery procedure](https://github.com/MaximIntegratedAI/MaximAI_Documentation/tree/master/MAX78000_Feather#how-to-unlock-a-max78000-that-can-no-longer-be-programmed) may have to be used.
+If this is skipped, the device may appear to hang and the [recovery procedure](https://github.com/MaximIntegratedAI/MaximAI_Documentation/tree/master/MAX78000_Feather#how-to-unlock-a-max78000-that-can-no-longer-be-programmed) may have to be used.

 `int check_output(void);`
 This function verifies that the known-answer test works correctly in hardware (using the example input).
 This function is typically not needed in the final application.